omthurman/ICBMorRocket/README.md

 # Purpose
 This small app was created to showcase my skills and range of expertise, plus it sounded fun to create.
+My thinking is that such a nueral network, scaled up properly, could be used as a safety measure to avoid misunderstandings.
+I will admit that it is likely any such regulatory body would likely use other measures of detection such as radar, but I stil thought it would be a fun little project.

 # Side features